gwcbi/HPC/interactive_jobs.md

 You can also open multiple SSH sessions into this node from C1.
 This is useful if you are running single-threaded processes.

+# TMUX
+When you are running a job on an interactive node, if you log off the network or your computer goes to sleep, you will lose your interactive node and drop your job.
+To keep this from happening, you can use [tmux](https://github.com/tmux/tmux/wiki/Getting-Started), which runs a terminal inside the terminal that you can detach from, so your program will keep running.
+For all commands available with tmux, use the `man 1 tmux` command, but here are some basics:

+* After logging on to Colonial One or pegasus, to start tmux, type `tmux`.
+You should see a blank screen with a green bar at the bottom.
+* Allocate an interactive node and log in to it.
+* Load all modules and begin running your job.
+* When you finish, type Control-b and then d to disconnect.
+You may now exit from the server or close your computer.
+* To reconnect, get back onto your interactive node, and type `tmux a -t 0`.
+This will allow you to attach to th 0th tmux window.
+Tmux allows you to have several windows running at once, and by changing the number in this command you can access different tmx windows.
+* 'tmux ls` allows you to see the existing sessions you can attach to

 ### 4. Exit node and cancel job

 When you are finished, you should exit the node using `exit` and then cancel the job using `scancel`.